 Tokyo is known for some whacky stuff.
 Hence a Robot Cabaret show.
 But the best part?
 It’s actually freaking awesome.
 After dinner, you’ll be all set for the flashing lights, taiko drums, and techno music that await.
-As you grab a seat sit back and watch glitzy ladies dance with dinosaurs, ninjas, and (of course) robots.

 Please note: This excursion must be booked at least 45 days prior to tour departure.